vipulSharma18/Inference-Profiling-and-Optimization-Worklog/README.md

 Explore commonly faced profiling scenarios and develop an intuition for how to break down profiling problems and find the bottleneck.

+## Profilers used:
+1. Torch Profiler
+2. NVIDIA Nsight Systems
+3. NVIDIA Nsight Compute

+## Puzzles (Curation in progress):

 **Puzzle 1**: TorchAO's `Float8WeightOnlyConfig` on RTX 4090 and RTX 5090 is much slower than the eager baseline.

 **Puzzle 2**: More graphs, more problems: Understanding the impact of CUDAGraphs on GPU memory usage by profiling.

 **Puzzle 3**: What's my autotune up to?: Understand optimizations that the autotuner does by using GemLite's Triton GEMM kernels for RTX 4090 as an example.